falcosecurity/falco-website/content/en/blog/falco-0-36-1/index.md

 * A **SOCKS5 HTTP(S) proxy has been configured**.
 This happens if you have set the standard environment variables that control proxy connections, such as `http_proxy`/`https_proxy`/`no_proxy` or libcurl-specific ones as indicated in the [advisory](https://curl.se/docs/CVE-2023-38545.html) or the libcurl documentation.
 * An **attacker controls** the server that Falco is connecting to, namely the **server configured to receive http_output** or a **custom prebuilt driver repository server**, and the SOCKS5 proxy is "slow enough" to allow the attack to happen.

-Having an environment that is exploitable does not appear to be common, but possible nonetheless, for this reason, Falco maintainers have shipped a patch release 🦅
+While it may be rare that users have an exploitable environment, it's still a possibility.
+For this reason, Falco maintainers decided to ship this patch release 🦅

 ## Try it! 🏎️